Renormalization of mixing angles and computation of the hadronic $W$ decay widths: Numerical results

-For a more convenient comparison we also provide the virtual and real correction split into EW and QCD parts for the initial scheme of~\cite{denner1990} and ours~\cite{drauksas2023b} in Table~\ref{tab:deltavirtb24}.
+For a more convenient comparison we also provide the virtual and real correction split into EW and QCD parts for the initial scheme of~\cite{denner1990} and ours~\cite{drauksas2023} in Table~\ref{tab:deltavirtb24}.
 The differences between the two schemes are rather small numerically and are only in the electroweak part as expected.
-Here it is also evident that $\Delta r$ in Eq.~\eqref{eq:Deltarnum} nearly completely cancels the electroweak corrections in Eq.~\eqref{eq:Wdecaywidth1loop} so that the resulting EW corrections are roughly $-0.03\%$ as should be the case.
+The difference is effectively caused by the gauge-dependent contributions in the Feynman gauge, which are present in~\cite{denner1990}, but are absent in our scheme~\cite{drauksas2023}.
+Here it is also evident that $\Delta r$ in Eq.~\eqref{eq:Deltarnum} nearly completely cancels the electroweak corrections in Eq.~\eqref{eq:Wdecaywidth1loop} so that the resulting EW corrections are roughly $-0.3\%$ as should be the case.
 The QCD corrections range between $3.8$ and $4.05$ percent.
-Again, the EW corrections in the scheme of this work are lower for the largest mass splittings and nearly identical in the remaining channels with smaller mass splittings as compared with~\cite{denner1990}.